ryantzor/infinicept-project/README.md

 ### TODO: <br />
 - Create a centralized data store using Vuex (Similar to Redux in React) so that employee data can be centralized and used in any component
-- Implement material design components and styling for a nicer looking UI
+~~- Implement material design components and styling for a nicer looking UI~~
 - Add Loki.js in-memory database to allow saving of the employee

 ## Usage: